ZerothAngel/zPermissions/doc/tables.md

 To customize the names, simply add something like the following to your config.yml:

     tables:
+      ToHSchemaVersion: zp_schema_version
-      Entry: zperms_entries
+      Entry: zp_entries
-      Membership: zperms_memberships
+      Membership: zp_memberships
-      PermissionEntity: zperms_entities
+      PermissionEntity: zp_entities
-      PermissionRegion: zperms_regions
+      PermissionRegion: zp_regions
-      PermissionWorld: zperms_worlds
+      PermissionWorld: zp_worlds

-(In this example, the default table names are prefixed with `zperms_`.)
+(In this example, the default table names are prefixed with `zp_`.)

-Note that zPermissions will only create the tables if it notices the `Entry` table missing.
+Note that zPermissions will only create the tables if it notices the `ToHSchemaVersion` or `PermissionEntity` tables missing.
 When changing table names, you should drop all old tables (or `ALTER TABLE ...
 RENAME TO ...` appropriately).
 You should change all table names in the configuration at once.

 I have no plans to automate table renaming at all since it would put multi-server/shared-server schemas at risk.